It’s Mindful Monday again and hoping the week flew by even faster than Peter Pan!

 What about the Cricket in the story, how did he help Gerald and do you think he was a good friend to Gerald?

-Here is a musical version of the book, why not get up and have a dance?
+It is a musical version of the story so why not get up and have a dance?
 You could dance like Gerald or, make up your own dance by dancing in your very own unique and special way just like Gerald?
 Do you know what musical instrument is being played in the version below?
 Listen very carefully and have a think and I’ll tell you at the end of the blog!

 Try giraffe pose with Jaime from Cosmic Kids…